 “Walt will be remembered as the Cardinals GM during one of the most successful and memorable periods in team history, and we’ll always be extremely grateful for his contributions to our many triumphs over the past 13 seasons,” DeWitt said.
 “Walt’s a friend and will continue to be a friend.
 I told him I would give him a strong recommendation if I were called about a future position.”[9]

-DeWitt announced that Mozeliak, Jocketty’s assistant GM for the past five seasons, would hold the position in an interim role and was a candidate to succeed Jocketty.
-He also said that Luhnow was not a candidate for the permanent position.[10]
+DeWitt announced that Mozeliak, Jocketty’s assistant GM for the previous five seasons, would hold the position in an interim role and was a candidate to succeed Jocketty.
+Luhnow was not a candidate for the permanent position.[10]

 The newly open job was sure to be highly coveted.
 The St. Louis Post-Dispatch shared a long list of potential successors to Jocketty, including Mozeliak, Mariners special assistant to the general manager Dan Evans, Tigers assistant general manager Al Avila, Red Sox special assistant to the general manager Allard Baird, Twins senior advisor to the general manager Terry Ryan, Phillies assistant general manager Ruben Amaro Jr., Dodgers assistant general manager/scouting director Logan White, Phillies assistant general manager Mike Arbuckle, Dodgers assistant general manager Kim Ng, and Padres special assistant for baseball operations Paul DePodesta.[11]

-Whoever inherited the job would have face some complications.
-With the end of the season, La Russa’s contract had run out and he planned to return to his home in California before making a decision regarding whether he would return.[12]
-On the field, the Cardinals had acknowledged the need for one or two top-of-the-rotation starting pitchers and additional lineup protection for Albert Pujols.[13]
+Whoever inherited the job would face immediate complications.
+La Russa’s contract had expired and he planned to return to his home in California before making a decision regarding whether he would return.[12]
+On the field, the Cardinals needed one or two top-of-the-rotation starting pitchers and additional lineup protection for Albert Pujols.[13]

 “If you’re looking for me to shred Cardinals chairman Bill DeWitt, you’ve come to the wrong place,” he wrote.
 “If you want me to declare that the sky is falling, you’ll be disappointed.
 If you want me to savage Jeff Luhnow as some know-nothing neophyte just because Jocketty didn’t care for him, well, you won’t be happy.
 There are no bad guys here, no heroes or villains.
 It’s just the end of a once-successful era.”[14]